 Right, it is a white horse with black stripes, or is it a black horse with white stripes?

+Who cares?
 Today Zibo explores the world.
 Neighing happily, he steps through the green fields.

 Animals understand people when they talk.